Pardon of Alberto Fujimori: Impeachment of Pedro Pablo Kuczynski

 In December 2017, Kuczynski faced impeachment proceedings for his connection to the international corruption scandal surrounding the Brazilian firm Odebrecht.
 The impeachment request was presented by left-wing party Broad Front (headed by a former priest and environmental activist called Marco Arana).
 Fujimori's daughter Keiko was the most outspoken supporter of the impeachment proceedings against Kuczynski, who had defeated her the year before in a tightly contested presidential election.
 Kuczynski survived the impeachment vote on 21 December, largely due to the support of Fujimori's son Kenji.

 Pardon

-On 11 December 2017 Fujimori requested a pardon for humanitarian reasons.
+On 11 December 2017, Fujimori requested a pardon for humanitarian reasons.
 A medical board composed of Juan Postigo, Víctor Sánchez and Guido Hernández recommended pardoning the former President due to a "progressive, degenerative and incurable disease".
 On 23 December, Fujimori was transferred from the Diroes prison to a clinic.
-On 24 December, the Press Office of the Presidential Office announced the pardon of Alberto Fujimori through a press release.
+On 24 December, the Press Office of the Presidential Office announced the pardon of Fujimori through a press release.

 The same day, Kuczynski signed R.S.
 No. 281-2017-JUS., granting Fujimori "pardon and right of grace for humanitarian reasons within the Barbadillo Penitentiary Establishment".